 Move over Ewoks.
 Shut your big, stupid mouth Jar Jar - there’s a new mascot in town.
-As Star Wars Episode 8 hits cinemas this Christmas, expect to see your world increasingly overflowing with porgs.
+As Star Wars Episode 8 has now hit cinemas, expect to see your world increasingly overflowing with porgs.

 Not much else is known about porgs at the moment - other than that they look adorable.
 But Johnson is on record as having said that they are seabirds, and can fly short distances.